mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

   - data archiving, long term backup
   - archived for compliance purpose
 - Data is stored in **archives**, each archive can contain up to 40TB.
 Automatically encrypted, cannot be modified if created.
 - Vaults are containers for archives.
-Each AWS account ca nhave up to 1000 vaults.
+Each AWS account can have up to 1000 vaults.
 - Cost: retrieve up to 5% of your data stored in Amazon Glacier is free each month, calculated on a daily prorated basis.

 ### Amazon S3 VS Glacier